unilincoln/RDM/researchtools.md

 	<div class="span4">

-		<h4>Research Data Training</h4>
+		<h4>Research data training</h4>

 		<p>The following suite of training materials provides an overview of research data management concepts and practices, links to useful external resources, and specific information on using data tools & services at Lincoln.
-Workshops are offered to academic staff through the HR training programme.</p>
+Workshops are offered to staff through the HR training programme.</p>

 		<p><a class="btn" href="https://orbital.lincoln.ac.uk/training-introduction"><i class="icon-chevron-right"></i> Go to the training materials</a></p>